Ensono/amido.github.io/docs/index.md

 ---
 id: index
-title: About Ensono Stacks
+title: About Amido Stacks
 sidebar_label: About Stacks
 slug: /
-description: What is Stacks and how does it work
+description: What is Stacks and ow does it work
 keywords:
-  - ensono
+  - amido
   - stacks
   - open-source
   - solution